Khraen/adls-list-assignment/README.md

 # adls-list-assignment

 # Details
-This is a take-home assignment meant to evaluate ability to work with Python, Github, and Azure Blob Storage.
+This is an after application take-home assignment meant to evaluate ability to work with Python, Github, and Azure Blob Storage.

 # Objectives
 1. Set up github environment and workflows